Search

 The range of Travah products used as diversion safes

 These safes are designed to feel and look just like an actual object.
 They are weighted to feel like typical objects as well, so even if the safe is handled, the thieves won't be able to access the contents until they carefully inspect it and take the top or bottom off.
+Common examples include fake books, soda cans, or household items with hidden compartments.
+Look for diversion safes made from durable materials and with realistic designs to ensure effective concealment.

 2) Fireproof Document Bags